 One of the most important nutrition guidelines to follow is to “eat less saturated fat.”
 A quick and simple way to do that is to eliminate meat products.
 They are high both in saturated fat and cholesterol content.
 People with diabetes have a greater risk of heart disease earlier in life.
 The practically useless calories added by saturated fats contribute to above normal body weight and obesity, putting a diabetic at greater of heart disease.

-Flesh foods are extremely harmful for diabetes.
+Flesh foods are extremely harmful to diabetes.
 They increase the toxemic condition underlying the diabetic state and reduce the sugar tolerance.
 Most diseases of the human body are caused by autointoxication of self-poisoning.
 The flesh of animals increases the burden on the organs of elimination and overloads and system with animal waste matter and poisons.
-Chemical analysis has shown that uric acid and other uric poisons contained in the animal body are almost identical to caffeine and nicotine, the poisonous, stimulating principles of coffee, tea and tobacco.
+Chemical analysis has shown that uric acid and other uric poisons contained in the animal body are almost identical to caffeine and nicotine, the poisonous, stimulating principles of coffee, tea, and tobacco.

 The renowned journal Lancet, reports that a patient with diabetes must be persuaded to consume fewer animal foods.
 However, in cold countries where meat and meat products constitute the bulk of the diet, patients with diabetes should limit their intake of animal products to eggs and white meat like fish and poultry.
 Even their use of should be kept to the minimum; all red meat and red meat products should be eliminated from the diet.